whathappenedman/test/docs/personal/colo.md

 but need 300k stacked.
 so 100k users thats 1gbit can handle anyways. so yea just use cloud till i can afford.

+in other words looking at cost over 4 years its like 120 per rack and 2400 colo over 4 years thats almost 1mil thats 20k a month but i have to pay upfront for about half. lets say 100kx3 so 300k so lets say break even in 10months thats 300 + 20kx5 = 500k so 50k, my spend should be 50k before i consider this seriously but im sure i can always do cheaper like avif crucncher or just web server models so basic rack needed items is 20k and just web servrs on commodity hardware coming from the $400 colo is not that bad tho. ugh idk